alex-esc/digitalrights/Chapters/Chapter one - Internet Culture.md

 From a happy synth driven instrumental to a calm worship song to a gloomy rap song is as far apart as you can get. sampling and remixing is crucial for songwriting and other creative activities, in the case of music it could be argued that there is a limited number of catchy chord progressions, drum patterns and melodies and this is why picking and matching elements is key to creating a great work of art.
 The same holds true for literature, movies, poetry, etcetera.
 A remix culture is a sign of embracing creativity and in a more literal perspective, it can be concluded that innovation and inventions are essentially remixes of previously available media and technology.
-This view was popularized by the filmmaker Kirby Ferguson on his classic 2010 video essay 'Everything is a Remix'

 > **For educators & food for thought:**
 >